 COVID-19 Notice: Given the current circumstances, we must temporarily suspend the Faculty Development Funds and Faculty Lectureship Fund Programs.
 We hope to be able to reopen the portal for applications and make awards at a later date.

 Our office will call for Lectureship Funds proposals each spring.
-Proposals are typically due by April 15th, and the funds may be used for lectures and events in the following academic year.
-Award notifications are typically made by mid-May, and the funds will be made available for use after July 1st.
+Proposals are typically due by April 30th, and the funds may be used for lectures and events in the following academic year.
+Award notifications are typically made by June, and the funds will be made available for use after July 1st.

 The Lectureships funds are intended to support proposals to bring to the campus outstanding individuals from outside the Brown community.
 These individuals should present lectures of a broad and interdisciplinary nature or of current interest in a special area not ordinarily available at Brown University.
 The intent is to introduce people and topics that stimulate thought and discussion.
 The proposals can be for a single lecture or for a series of lectures that follow a coherent theme.